metno/emep-ctm/Subrun.rst

 If a value is within the min and max range, but does not appear in the mask file, it will not be taken into account (meaning it is ok to specify a range that covers all the masks values, even if some values are not defined on the mask)

- (under development): use mask file with fraction of emissions in each gridcell:
+use mask file with fraction of emissions in each gridcell:

 .. code-block:: Fortran
     :caption: Local Fractions using mask with fractions of gridcells